Accelerate Property Depreciation with Cost Segregation

 Recent Property Investors

-Investors who purchased, constructed or made improvements since 2018 can take advantage of bonus depreciation rates up to 100%
+Investors who purchased, constructed or made improvements since 2018 can take advantage of bonus depreciation rates up to 100%.

 Property Portfolio Holders

-Owners of multiple properties can apply cost segregation across their portfolio to maximize tax benefits and improve cash flow.
+Owners of multiple properties can apply cost segregation analysis across their portfolio to maximize tax benefits and improve cash flow.

 Properties That Benefit from Cost Segregation

-Cost segregation studies deliver substantial tax savings across multiple property types by identifying building components eligible for accelerated depreciation.
+Cost segregation studies deliver substantial tax savings across multiple property types

 Multi-Family Properties & Apartment Buildings